Hi,

 Best Platforms and Strategies for Evangelists

 Evangelists do best where authenticity, story, and relationship-building are rewarded.
-That includes:
+Their entire growth model depends on creating moments, stories, and experiences that customers feel compelled to pass along.

 Embrace Your Path